MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler-compared-to-base-r.md

 # Comparison of Base R and RevoScaleR Functions

-This topic provides a list of the functions provided by the **RevoScaleR** package and lists comparable functions included in the base distribution of R.
+This article provides a list of the functions provided by the **RevoScaleR** package and lists comparable functions included in the base distribution of R.

 ##  <a name="bkmk_DataInputAndOutput"></a> Data Input and Output